simboden/BVtkNodes/docs/BVTKNodes.rst

   frame change, but they should be still rendered correctly.
 - Particle colors show up correctly only in Rendered Viewport Shading mode, and only using Cycles Render Engine.
+- It is not possible to modify particles in Blender.
+You need to do all modifications on VTK side prior to using this node.

 Info